Kabhi Main Kabhi Tum

 Kabhi Main Kabhi Tum is a 2024 Pakistani romantic drama television series, produced by Fahad Mustafa and Ali Kazmi under the banner of Big Bang Entertainment, and directed by Badar Mehmood.
 It stars Mustafa and Hania Aamir alongside Javaid Sheikh, Bushra Ansari, Emmad Irfani and Naeema Butt.
 The series marks the return of Fahad Mustafa to television after ten years.

-The series became the highest-rated program on Pakistani television since 2021 to 2024, receiving critical acclaim for its storyline, performances, soundtrack thus, becoming a huge success across South Asia.
+The series became the highest-rated program on Pakistani television since 2021 to 2024, receiving critical acclaim for its storyline, performances, and soundtrack, becoming a huge success across Indian subcontinent.